 Spontaneity: Flexibility in choosing sites and attractions in real-time, changes the status quo by avoiding the traditional or conventional and static tour operator pre-selected sites and attractions approach.

 Suspense: Attractions can be decided on the move increasing anxiety about the next surprise that ultimately generate that awesome and unique "WOW" effects.

-In fulfillment of, and conformity with our itinerary strategy, philosophy and culture, collaborative brainstorming processes with customers will be organized for the choice of sites and attractions for each day of the tour.
+In fulfillment of, and conformity with our itinerary strategy, philosophy and culture, collaborative brainstorming processes with customers will be organized for the choice of sites and attractions for each day of activities and experiences.

 Breath-taking experiences to be selected from include but not limited to educational, familiarization, lobby, campaign or activism visit to contemporary and historical gold mining and other extractive minerals companies, businesses, institutions, organizations and indigenous or illegal mining "galamsey" sites, shafts, tunnels and communities.
 These include regulatory bodies such as Ghana chamber of mines, Ghana minerals commission, precious minerals marketing company, international mining icons such as AngloGold Ashanti, Prestea gold mines, Tarkwa gold mines, Akwatia diamond mines, Nsuta manganese mines, Awaso bauxite mines, Pambros salt, Ghana oil and gas company, Cape Three Point, local, native and indigenous extractive and mining “galamsey” sites, towns and communities

 Other meticulously earmarked diverse authentic iconic, serene and exotic places that come in handy, fascinating and irresistible options will also be made available during the collaborative brainstorming processes with customers.

 Day one (1): Arrival, airport or bus terminal courtesies, transfer to accommodation facility, optional brief icebreaker or social, intercultural and diversity unwinding if time permits, retire to bed